 If you’ve been in a place long enough to have gained some knowledge of the culture and best hotspots, you could set yourself up as a local tour guide.
 It’s a bonus if you can also serve as a translator during the tour.
 Particularly popular are expats who market to visitors who speak their native language.
 We went on a bicycle tour of Japan with a gentleman from the US, and while we love all that’s different, it was a relief to spend a day with someone who could speak fluently with us.

 Start by seeing if you can partner with local tourism offices, or join one of the free walking tour programs all around the world.
 This can build credibility before you set out on your own.
+You can also seek out a number of companies who will actually fly you out to predetermined locations to serve as a guide for road trips, pub crawls, or other spring break and vacation trips.

 Be an au pair